-David Olusoga’s Black and British is a revealing exploration of the extraordinarily long relationship between the British Isles and the people of Africa, published to accompany the landmark BBC Two series which begins this week.
+Historian David Olusoga’s book Black and British is a revealing exploration of the extraordinarily long relationship between the British Isles and the people of Africa.

-Here, in extracts taken from his new book, David introduces some significant, but often forgotten, figures in black British history, from the African trumpeter in the Tudor Courts to Queen Victoria’s African God daughter.
+Here, in extracts taken from his book, David introduces some significant, but often forgotten, figures in Black British history, from a trumpeter in the Tudor Courts to Queen Victoria’s protégé.

 Beachy Head Lady, the first black Briton known to us